AdobeDocs/workfront.en/help/workfront-basics/navigate-workfront/use-lists/inline-edit-objects.md

 For more information on lists, see [Get started with lists in Adobe Workfront](../../../workfront-basics/navigate-workfront/use-lists/view-items-in-a-list.md).

-While most objects displayed in lists or reports are inline editable in `Adobe Workfront`, there are some limitations, which include:
+While most objects displayed in lists or reports are inline editable in Adobe Workfront, there are some limitations, which include:

-* You cannot edit calculated fields or `Workfront` built-in fields that are calculations.
+* You cannot edit calculated fields or Workfront built-in fields that are calculations.
 * You can only edit fields associated directly to the objects in the list.
 You cannot edit fields that belong to objects associated with the objects in the list.
   For example, you can edit the status of a task in a Task report, but you cannot edit the name of the project the task is associated with in the same report.
 You can edit the name of the project only in a Project report.
 * You cannot inline edit fields when the view for a list is not displaying the default currency.